-Zhen Lei is currently an Assistant Professor of Energy and Environmental Economics.
+Zhen Lei is currently an Associate Professor of Energy and Environmental Economics.
 He has expertise in both economics and the natural sciences, holding a Ph.D. degree in Economics and a Ph.D. degree in Chemistry.
 His research interests include technology and science policy, economics of innovation, intellectual properties and entrepreneurship, energy and environmental economics, big data and data science, industrial organization, development economics, and applied econometrics.

 Ph.D.
 (Agricultural and Resource Economics), University of California at Berkeley, 2009